 Standard English, or the English native speakers use every day, is bursting with nuances and idiosyncrasies that are difficult to translate into foreign languages.
 Unique or unusual grammatical conventions like the passive voice and implicit pronouns create confusion quickly in translation.
 Global English modifies the rules of Standard English to eliminate that confusion.

 These rules affect sentence structure, word order, verb tenses and much more.
-All of these guidelines operate to accomplish the same goal: to make English writing as unambiguous as possible.
+All of these guidelines operate to accomplish the same goal: to make writing in the English language as unambiguous as possible.

 In global English, sentences are short.
 Word order is consistent and as predictable as possible.
 The passive voice is avoided.
 The relationship between the sentence’s subject and its modifiers is explicit.
 No metaphors or other types of figurative language are used.
 Everything is literal and logical.